lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 with strong theoretical and empirical support.
 Many previous scholars have suggested exactly this, giving it strong theoretical support.
 It keeps the metric robust to quirks in political geography like mountains and lakes, and better represents the notion of natural communities.

+![With an impassible cliff face, Euclidean distance gives the wrong answer
+\label{hc_impassible}](./img/hc_impassable.jpg)

+Figure \ref{hc_impassible} shows how driving durations is able to get the right answer despite quirks in political geography.
+It represents the situation that
+\cite{fh2011} point out: the voters in red live atop a cliff, and the valley below (inhabited by the voters in blue) is impassible.
+In this case, it would be better to put the voters in red together, as they are "closer" together on all sorts of metrics that would matter: shared communities, public services, and so on.
+A compactness measure that used Euclidean distances would not be able to accommodate this.

 Empirically, too, the use of driving durations seems strictly superior in many cases involving human-scale distances.
-Working with Nicholas Eubank and Jonathan Rodden, I update their gerrymandering-detection metric to use driving durations instead
+Working with Nicholas Eubank and Jonathan Rodden, I update their gerrymandering-detection metric to use driving durations instead \citep{er2019}.
-\citep{er2019}.
 We find a consistently different picture of the social context of American suburban voters, raising the possibility of false positives under the Euclidean distance measure \citep*{elrwp}.

-#### Choosing a districting measure
+#### Choosing a compactness measure

 [TODO]

+I have evaluated many compactness measures, which raises the question: which compactness measure should we use?
+This is a false dilemma.
+As each compactness measure has its advantages and disadvantages, we should include the broadest subset of measures possible.
+This will also maximise the generalisability of my
+results: in order to claim that there is or isn't a tradeoff between compactness and homogeneity, we should make sure that the relationship holds for as many compactness measures as possible!
+At the same time, though, the inclusion of each additional compactness measure incurs time, effort and computational costs.
+Given finite time and resources, there is thus a trade-off between the number of compactness measures and the number of states/districting plans I can analyse.
+I therefore made a judgement call to include the most-used and most representative compactness measures.

-Without question, we need to include at least one of the geometric compactness measures.
-This is because these geometric compactness measures are by far the most widely used both inside academic political science and out.
+Without question, we must include at least one of the geometric compactness measures.
+This is because these geometric compactness measures are by far the most widely used, both inside academic political science and out.
 As mentioned, they have been cited in U.S. Supreme Court cases, *amici* briefs, and redistricting commissions \citep{moncrief2011}.

-But as mentioned, the geometric compactness measure all suffer from ...

-I would have liked to include another non-geometric compactness measure... but time constraints and algorithmic complexity ...
+I therefore include the three most popular geometric compactness measures (Polsby-Popper, Convex Hull, and Reock).

+It is also important to include a non-geometric compactness measure as the geometric compactness measures are all sensitive to small changes in the way the geospatial data are collected and processed.
+As my human compactness measure is the only one that makes use of travel durations, I use it as a representative of non-geometric compactness measure.
+While I would have liked to include another non-geometric compactness measure, it would have taken too much time to implement the measure and calculate it for 100,000 districting plans.

-Given these considerations, I settle on using four different compactness
+Given these considerations, I settle on using four different compactness measures in total: Polsby-Popper, Reock, Convex Hull, and Human Compactness.
-measures: Polsby-Popper, Reock, Convex Hull, and Human Compactness.
-I exclude the Schwartzberg metric as the Schwartzberg and Polsby-Popper measure are largely mathematically equivalent.
-Finally, I include the human compactness metric.
-This maximises the robustness and validity of my results.

 ### Generating plans with automated districting algorithms